adamant/adamant.language.reference/src/namespaces-and-usings.md

 Name resolution searches until it finds a matching declaration.
 If a given scope has multiple matching declarations, then name resolution fails and an ambiguous reference error is reported.
 Scopes are searched recursively in the following order:

-1. The current declaration
+1. The current declaration (i.e. the current function etc.)
-2. Declarations the current declaration is nested inside
+2. Declarations the current declaration is nested inside (i.e. a class containing a nested class)
-3. For each containing namespace from inside out
+3. For each containing namespace from inside out, search:
     1. Using directives
     2. Declarations in the namespace
     3. Declarations in nested namespaces that are visible from the current declaration